-For the initial screening interview here’s the 4 questions we would ask:
+For the initial screening interview here are the 4 questions we would ask:

 - What are your career goals?

-- What are you really good at or interested in doing professionally?
+- What are you good at or interested in doing professionally?

 - What are you not good at or not interested in doing professionally?

-- Who were you last 5 bosses and how will they each rate your performance on a 1-10 scale when we talk to them?
+- Who were your last 5 bosses and how will they each rate your performance on a 1-10 scale when we talk to them?